Pleasure (Oregon band)

 Pleasure is an American band from Portland, Oregon, United States.
-Blending soul, funk and jazz with a street edge, they became a cult group on the underground black music scene of the late 1970s.
-Their song "Glide", from the album Future Now, went to #55 on the Billboard Hot 100 and #10 on the Best Selling Soul Singles chart in 1979; it was their biggest hit.
+Blending soul, funk and jazz with a street edge, it became a cult group on the underground Black-music scene of the late 1970s.
+Their song "Glide", from the album Future Now, went to #55 on the Billboard Hot 100 and #10 on the Best Selling Soul Singles chart in 1979; it was the band’s biggest hit.
 The band broke up in 1982.

-A new version of the band re-formed in 2019 and released an album, Now Is the Time.
+A new version of the band re-formed in 2019 and released an album titled Now Is the Time.